 It seems we can’t find what you’re looking for.
 Perhaps searching can help.

-London’s first Plant-Based Deli is opening in Catford, South East, and now you can help out and get some sweet rewards!
+London’s first Plant-Based Deli has opened in Catford, South East, and now you can help out and get some sweet rewards!
 Head over to GoFundMe to read more!

-We’ll be offering our own homemade products such as the popular Saffron Aioli, Black Hummus and Harissa Mayo, along with delicacies from other local producers, including everything from Kimchi, Vegan Cheese to Seitan and fresh Tofu.
+Here you’ll find our own homemade products such as the popular Saffron Aioli, Black Hummus and Harissa Mayo, and soon we’ll be offering delicacies from other local producers, including everything from Kimchi, Vegan Cheese to Seitan and fresh Tofu.

 Scandinavian flavours and cooking techniques fused with Mediterranean and Middle Eastern inspiration, creating modern dishes and some classics in a Vegan version.
 We will offer daily hot dishes that follow the season as well as salads, open cold sandwiches, nibbles and comfort food.
 All day breakfast and brunch specials over the weekend.